Overhead line: Tensioning

 Catenary wires are kept in mechanical tension because the pantograph causes mechanical oscillations in the wire.
 The waves must travel faster than the train to avoid producing standing waves, which could break the wire.
 Tensioning the line makes waves travel faster, and also reduces sag from gravity.

 For medium and high speeds, the wires are generally tensioned by weights or occasionally by hydraulic tensioners.
 Either method is known as "auto-tensioning" (AT) or "constant tension" and ensures that the tension is virtually independent of temperature.
 Tensions are typically between 9 and 20 kN per wire.
 Where weights are used, they slide up and down on a rod or tube attached to the mast, to prevent them from swaying.
+Recently, spring tensioners have started to be used.
+These devices contain a torsional spring with a cam arrangement to ensure a constant applied tension (instead of varying proportionally with extension).
+Some devices also include mechanisms for adjusting the stiffness of the spring for ease of maintenance.

 For low speeds and in tunnels where temperatures are constant, fixed termination (FT) equipment may be used, with the wires terminated directly on structures at each end of the overhead line.
 The tension is generally about 10 kN.
 This type of equipment sags in hot conditions and is taut in cold conditions.

 With AT, the continuous length of the overhead line is limited due to the change in the height of the weights as the overhead line expands and contracts with temperature changes.
 This movement is proportional to the distance between anchors.
 Tension length has a maximum.
 For most 25 kV OHL equipment in the UK, the maximum tension length is 1970 m.